aj-chou/wise/README.md

    Intelligence is defined as the efficiency of a system in solving problems, with different levels of intelligence reflecting the ability to handle increasingly complex problems.
    * Problem-Solving Efficiency: The effectiveness and speed with which a system can resolve issues, reflecting its computational power and algorithmic sophistication.
    * Intelligence Levels: Hierarchical categories indicating the complexity of problems a system can solve, ranging from simple to highly complex tasks.
+*	Qualia emerge from complex, multimodal sensory processing and associative memory systems in intelligent agents.
+*	Self-awareness is a computational capacity for self-modeling, monitoring, and predictive reflection within an intelligent system.
+*	Death is reconceptualized as an irreversible form across each intelligence level and scale - biological decay, cellular dissolution, data erasure, system halting, quantum decoherence or universe heat death.
+*	Emergence is the scale-dependent, spontaneous unfolding phenomenon from a complex computational system.

 ## Applications
 The Meta-Framework and papers yield insights across disciplines: